umn-impish/crystal-geometry/README.md

 - Plate
 - Plate with cut face ("chamfered")
 - Triangular prism (1 SiPM and 6 SiPM configurations)
+    - Actually, there are some geometric issues with these.
+Removed until they can be fixed.

 # What the simulations DO:
 - Allow construction of a detector configuration using various crystal shapes.